-The simplest view of this effect is that solute molecules are evenly distributed in the water (solvent).
-Therefore, some solute molecules occupy surface sites that would otherwise be occupied by water molecules.
+The simple view of this effect is that solute molecules are evenly distributed in the water (solvent) and, therefore, that some solute molecules occupy surface sites that would otherwise be occupied by water molecules.
 Thus, the solute prevents water molecules from evaporating from those sites.
 Adding more solute means that more surface sites would be occupied by solute molecules and water vapor would have even less opportunity to break hydrogen bonds and escape the liquid.
 The real view is more complicated by the electrostatic interactions between water and solute molecules that cause an attraction between water and solute molecules, but the basic result is the same as the simple view.

 Because the evaporation rate is lowered, that means that there will be net condensation until the water vapor flux to the surface matches the water vapor flux leaving the surface.
-When equilibrium is established between the lower evaporation and condensation, the condensation will be less, which means that the water saturation vapor pressure will be lower.
+When equilibrium is established between the lower evaporation and condensation, the condensation will be less, which means that the saturation vapor pressure will be lower.
 The equilibrium vapor pressure is less than es, which, remember, is the saturation vapor pressure over a flat surface of pure water.
-As the amount of solute is increased, the equilibrium vapor pressure of the solution will be even less.
+As the amount of solute is increased, the equilibrium vapor pressure of the solution will decrease further.

 We can quantify this equilibrium vapor pressure over a solution with a few simple equations.

 The mole fraction is defined as:

 Raoult’s Law relates the equilibrium vapor pressure of the solution (esol) to that of pure water and to the mole fraction:

 We can approximate Raoult’s Law for a reasonably dilute solution by writing: